insure logo

 Coverage amount

 Getting enough life insurance coverage is just as important as getting the right term length.
-Again, if the policy’s face amount is too little, it won’t provide the financial support you’re paying for.
+If the policy’s face amount is too little, it won’t provide the financial support you’re paying for.
 But if the policy’s face amount is too high, you’re paying more in premiums than you need to.

 For example, if you make six figures annually, you probably need at least $1 million in coverage.
 But if you’re only buying coverage to pay off your funeral expenses, you’re going to need significantly less than that.

 Most people need at least 10 to 15 times their income in life insurance coverage.
-But the exact amount you need will depend on your individual circumstances.
+However, the exact amount you need will depend on your individual circumstances.
 To get an accurate amount, tally up:

 1. The debts you owe